 The history of the Order of Polonia Restituta, one of the most prestigious decorations, both in the inter-war period and today, is presented to the public at a temporary exhibition in the Myślewicki Palace.
-The exhibition can be visited until 31 May 2023.
+From 26 to 31 May admission to the exhibition is free.

 The Order of Rebirth of Poland is also called the ‘Polonia Restituta’ following its motto.
 It is the first decoration introduced after Poland regained independence in 1918.
 It was established on 21 February 1921 by a statute adopted by the Sejm of the Republic of Poland as the highest civilian state order after the Order of the White Eagle.
 The colour and shape of the newly created award preserves the memory of the Order of Saint Stanislaus established by King Stanislaus Augustus in 1765.
 The Order of Polonia Restituta was considered as one of the most eminent and visually most beautiful decorations in the inter-war period; it is still perceived as such today.